alumae/kaldi-gstreamer-server/README.md

 To run a worker, first write a configuration file.
 A sample configuration that uses the English models that come with this project is available in `sample_worker.yaml`.

-Before starting a worker, make sure that the GST plugin path includes Kaldi's `src/gst-plugin` diractory (which should contain the file `libgstkaldi.so`), something like:
+Before starting a worker, make sure that the GST plugin path includes Kaldi's `src/gst-plugin` directory (which should contain the file `libgstkaldi.so`), something like:

     export GST_PLUGIN_PATH=~/tools/kaldi-trunk/src/gst-plugin